exajobs/cloud-collection/README.md

 - Integration
 > An organization’s cloud servers are networked to ensure uninterrupted communication and fast deployment.
 A “single pane” enables complete control.

+## Considerations

+- Virtual servers vs. physical servers:
+>  Physical (bare metal) servers are best for data-intensive workloads.
+Virtual servers are better for highly variable workloads.

+- Virtualization:
+> Cloud servers can be physical or virtual.
+Virtualization software options include VMware, Parallels, and Hyper-V.

+- Customization:
+>  Physical servers have numerous customization options, such as more processing power, additional RAM, and backup power.

+- Security:
+> Security options for cloud servers include firewalls, anti-virus software, monitoring, and host intrusion protection